 How much you pay for Xarelto with Medicare will depend on a few things.

 Xarelto pills are available in 2.5-, 10-, 15- and 20-milligram doses.
 The dosage level you are prescribed will play a role in the cost, as will the length of your prescription.
 But the biggest determining factor in your cost for Xarelto is your Medicare plan’s drug benefits and the coverage level (or coverage “stage”) you are currently in.

 Medicare Part D and Medicare Advantage plans with prescription drug coverage (MA-PD plans) use four different stages of coverage.

 - The first stage is the deductible stage.
 You are responsible for the full cost of your prescription drugs while in this stage until your deductible has been met.
-No Medicare drug plan is allowed to have a deductible higher than $445 in 2021, and many plans have no deductible at all.
+No Medicare drug plan is allowed to have a deductible higher than $505 in 2023, and some plans have no deductible at all.

 - The second coverage stage of a Medicare drug plan is the copayment or coinsurance stage.
 You will enter this stage once your deductible has been satisfied.
 (If your plan has no deductible, you will begin the year in this stage.)

 During this stage, you are responsible for a copayment (flat fee) or coinsurance (percentage of the cost) each time you fill a prescription.
 Copayments and coinsurance amounts typically depend on the type of drug being covered.
 Commonly used generic drugs typically being in the lowest cost tier of a drug plan’s formulary (list of drugs it covers).
 Many Medicare plans offer low or even $0 copays for this drug tier.
 Rarer brand name drugs typically are on higher tiers and have higher copays or coinsurance costs.